shubhampatil212/Tic-tac-toe-web-apk/README.md

-# Tic Tac Toe
+# Tic Tac Toe by ArcLyn

 A simple, responsive Tic Tac Toe game created with HTML, CSS, and JavaScript.

 ## Play Online

-You can play the game online at: <a href="https://tictactoebyarclyn.tiiny.site/" target="_blank">https://tictactoebyarclyn.tiiny.site/</a>
+You can play the game online at: [https://tictactoebyarclyn.tiiny.site/](https://tictactoebyarclyn.tiiny.site/)

 ## Android App